tx-meta/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

   - The Treasury UTxO (from treasury_input_index) must have a valid Treasury datum.

-  - A Group datum is provided as a reference input to verify group conditions.
+  - The Group UTxO is provided as a spending input to decrement the member count.

   - The decision branch is based on the membership timing: